ptorru/octoml-cli-tutorials/README.md

 Once you have the tool you should be able to view the list of available commands by running `./octoml` in your current directory.

 To globally install move to an appropriate location like `/usr/local/bin` or add to your `PATH`.

+You can now jump straight into our [tutorials](https://github.com/octoml/octoml-cli-tutorials/tree/main/tutorials#demos)

 ## Core commands